-Both had about the same frontal area, but since the weight of the paper < weight of book, the (increasing) air drag soon cancels the downward acting weight, sooner for the paper since it weighs less.

-Then the net force is zero, R=mg, and it no longer accelerates - it goes at constant terminal speed (or terminal velocity) after this.
+• Eg. Our paper and book demo - both had about the same frontal area, but since the weight of the paper < weight of book, the (increasing) air drag soon cancels the downward acting weight.
+Then the net force is zero and it no longer accelerates - it goes at constant terminal speed (or terminal velocity) after this.